How do you conduct a sale of a business by sharing documents without compromising integrity or breaching confidentiality?

 Selling Your Business With The Commercial Property

-Once you’ve located a qualified buyer, you can give them a selling memorandum and get ready to entertain an offer.
-The exchange of information can cease when you ask that an offer be presented.
-This should be a nonbinding letter of intent or a term sheet that details the major terms of a deal.
+Once you find a buyer with the right qualifications, you can provide them with a selling memorandum and prepare to receive an offer.
+This will likely be a non-binding letter of intent or a term sheet that outlines the major terms of the deal.

-There is simply no “one size fits all” approach whether selling or buying a business with real estate.
-Here are some other factors to consider.
+There is simply no “one size fits all” approach, whether selling or buying a business with real estate.

 - This also applies if the owner of the business has not been paying the property taxes, building insurance, or maintenance of the Real Estate and now expects the buyer of the business and Real Estate to cover these costs.